Sanj718/xapps/_docs/faq.md

 **The app detects my country incorrectly.**

-IP-based geolocation is accurate for most visitors but can be incorrect for:
+Shopify's built-in geolocation detection is accurate for most visitors but can be incorrect for:

 - Visitors using a **VPN or proxy** — the detected country matches the VPN server, not the visitor's actual location
 - Visitors on **certain mobile networks** — some carriers route traffic through centralized servers in other regions
 - **Corporate networks** — traffic may exit through a gateway in a different country

-This is a known limitation of IP-based geolocation and cannot be resolved by the app.
-Use the **Geo Simulator** (`?xgeo-sim=1`) to test specific countries without relying on your actual IP.
+This is a known limitation of geolocation detection and cannot be resolved by the app.
+Use the **Geo Simulator** (`?xgeo-sim=1`) to test specific countries.

 ## Redirect Loops